explosion/spaCy/examples/keras_parikh_entailment/README.md

 # A decomposable attention model for Natural Language Inference
 **by Matthew Honnibal, [@honnibal](https://github.com/honnibal)**

-This directory contains an implementation of entailment prediction model described by [Parikh et al. (2016)](https://arxiv.org/pdf/1606.01933.pdf).
+This directory contains an implementation of the entailment prediction model described by [Parikh et al. (2016)](https://arxiv.org/pdf/1606.01933.pdf).
 The model is notable for its competitive performance with very few parameters.